 In some cases, you might get a reply that both answers your question and expands the conversation.
 It could be a question directed at you or a comment that makes it natural to keep talking.

-In most cases, though, you’ll get a short reply that doesn’t actively invite the conversation to keep going.
-One where they tell you the name of the place and encourage you to go, or something similar.
+In most cases, though, you’ll get a short reply that doesn't actively invite the conversation to keep going.
+Continuing the example from above, it might be one where they tell you the name of the place and encourage you to go, but that's it.